Soimuen11/FreeWiki/issues.markdown

 ssh-add
 ```
 NB: This fix will only work for the current session.
 If you close your
 terminal, you will have to re-enter your passphrase.
+I recommend you couple
+this method with tmux, this way you can keep working with the same session.
+If this is not enough for you and would prefer not entering your passphrase
+ever again, you may also use gnome-keyring.

 Option 2:
 Run